 Layers without lasers

-HSS and MJF are the latest developments in the powder bed fusion technology range.
-These technologies are up to 100 times faster than any other powder bed fusion process, and are ideally suited to the manufacturing of high volume parts.
+Multi Jet Fusion (MJF) is the latest development by HP in the powder bed fusion technology range and is up to 10 times faster than any other powder bed fusion process.
+MJF is ideally suited to the manufacturing of high volume parts.

 HSS is very similar to the Multi-Jet Fusion (MJF) process licensed by HP, with the main difference being the additional layer of ‘detailing agent’ used in the HP process, that is applied via the inkjet head following the heat-absorbent ink.